How to turn company expertise into a recognizable body of thought

 Original research is not the only path to authority.
 A company can build credibility by synthesizing existing research, comparing competing findings, explaining where common interpretations go wrong, or applying established evidence to a practical situation.

+The key is to add judgment.
 Repeating a statistic from a respected source may support an article.
 Explaining why the statistic is commonly misunderstood contributes more value.

-A company might point out that a widely cited productivity increase applies only to a narrow task, not to the full workflow in which that task sits.
+A company might point out that a widely cited productivity increase applies only to a narrow task, and not to the full workflow in which that task sits.
 That distinction may be more useful than producing another oversized chart featuring the original number.
 Evidence standards should therefore be built into the content process.

 Writers should record the source of important claims.
 Reviewers should assess whether the wording matches the strength of the support.
 Customer outcomes should include enough context to explain what actually happened.
 Experiential advice should be framed honestly.